[ Printer Friendly Version ] [ Report Abuse ]

 He woke up with a jump and almost screamed when he immediately noticed someone was standing right over him, wielding a wand and ready to strike.
 It was neither Neville nor Ron, someone else, tall and more foreboding than ever.

-"He wants to speak to me?
+"He wants to speak to me?"
 Harry stuttered.
-He had been sure at least that the days of being waken in the middle of the night were gone with the scar he once had, but perhaps not.
+He had been sure at least that the days of being disturbed in the middle of the night were gone, along with the scar he once had, but perhaps not.
 "What's this about?
 Why now?"

 "Just come with me Potter.
 Get dressed and come with me."